 Near one end is the orange power button.
 Press it for a second or so and the Logitech Crayon is ready to be used.
 It doesn’t have to be paired, as this accessory doesn’t use Bluetooth.
 Press and hold the power button again to turn off this peripheral.

-On that same end of the shaft is a lightning port.
-Plug the iPad’s charging cable into here to top off the battery.
+On that same end of the shaft is a Lightning port.
+Plug a charging cable into here to top off the battery.
 The orange plastic cap over the Lightning port can be removed fairly easily (and misplaced) but that doesn’t affect the functionality of this stylus.

-If you decide you need a replacement cap, it’s $19.99 for a pack of 10.
-Writing tips can wear out after lots of use, and one is $14.99 but you’d be better off getting a pack of ten for $39.99 is probably a better deal.
+Replacement caps for the Lightning port are $19.99 for a pack of 10.
+Writing tips can wear out after lots of use, and a new one is $14.99, but a pack of ten for $39.99 is probably a better deal.
 Replacement tip covers are $19.99 for a pack of 10.

 Logitech Crayon performance

 Like the Pencil, the Crayon offers palm rejection.
-This means the user can out their hand on the iPad screen when writing and the tablet will ignore it.
+This means the user can put their hand on the iPad screen when writing and the tablet will ignore it.

 Another option are those cheap styli you can find in the office supply store or on Amazon.
 Those don’t offer pressure sensitivity, tilt detection, or palm rejection.
-They also have very blunt tips, making accuracy difficult.
+Plus, their typically blunt tips make accuracy difficult.

-The built-in battery is good for at least half a day of use.
-And a quick session with a Lightning cable adds more hours.
+The built-in battery proved good for at least half a day of use.
+(And a quick session with a Lightning cable adds more hours.)

 Logitech Crayon conclusion

-The Logitech Crayon is much harder to tamper with, and less likely to get damaged, it’s a better option than the Apple Pencil for a child.
+Because the Logitech Crayon is much harder to tamper with, and less likely to get damaged, it’s a better option than the Apple Pencil for a child.
 And the lower cost is a bonus.